krutoo/showcase/README.md

 └── primary.story.meta.json
 ```

-**Important**: some meta parameters available only in JSON files, for example `parameters.sources.extraSources`.
+**Important**: some meta parameters available only in JSON files, for example `parameters.sources extraSources`.

 Next step is creating two entrypoints - for "sandbox" and for "showcase".